Roblox/roact/CONTRIBUTING.md

 Adding an entry to [CHANGELOG.md](CHANGELOG.md) alongside your commit makes it easier for everyone to keep track of what's been changed.

 Add a line under the "Current master" heading.
 When we make a new release, all of those bullet points will be attached to a new version and the "Current master" section will become empty again.

+Add a link to your pull request in the entry.
+We don't need to link to the related GitHub issue, since pull requests will also link to them.

 ### Luacheck
 We use [Luacheck](https://github.com/mpeterv/luacheck) for static analysis of Lua on all of our projects.